chris-copleston/workspace-website/src/pages/privacy.md

 preferences.

 ### 5. What is a cookie and how to manage them
-A cookie consists of information sent by a web server to a web browser, and stored by the browser.
+A cookie consists of information sent by a web server to a web browser and stored by the browser.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.
 We use session cookies on the website.
 Session cookies will be deleted from your computer when you